TechXplorerFR/FPGAlize/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 #### 1.4.3.
 Dependencies

 - An iteration of the project cannot start before tests are run on the current version.
-- A release of the project cannot occur before all tests of the current version are successful.
+- A project release cannot occur before all tests of the current version are successful.

 #### 1.4.4.
 Assumptions and Constraints